planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

 You will see a list of shapefiles contained in that directory.
-Make sure to uncheck the ``countries`` and ``shadedrelief`` layers!
-Failure to do this will cause GeoServer to try to load a layer with the same name as one already loaded ("earth:countries" and earth:shadedrelief).
+Check only the cities and ocean layers.

+Warning: Checking all of the layers will cause some of them to be loaded twice.
 While this won't cause an error, it may cause confusion later on in the workshop.

 All layers should say Ready for import.
 Click Import Data to create/configure a store with each of these shapefiles as layers.

 Note: If there are any issues with the shapefiles such as a lack of projection information, they will be displayed here.

+The importer will load and publish each table as a layer.
+All layers should say Import successful.

 --------------------------------------------------